 If any of the needs of the business change, you should update your operating agreement.
 When any of the members want to make changes to the operating agreement or how the business is owned, it's important to amend the agreement and require all remaining members to sign it once more.
 Along with outlining the management and ownership structure, your operating agreement should include anticipation of potential future problems, as well as possible solutions that can help the business avoid legal action, such as litigation.

 When properly drafted and executed, an operating agreement is similar to a prenuptial agreement in a personal relationship.
 Its purpose is to help those involved in the business to avoid any potential disagreements and disputes, especially if certain members want to take the company in another direction.
 The agreement will clearly outline all parties' expectations and plans to address any future issues.

 If you need help with a Delaware LLC agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.